What is Video Indexer? (preview)

 Whether your role is a content manager or a developer, the Video Indexer service is able to address your needs.
 Content managers can use the Video Indexer web portal to consume the service without writing a single line of code, see Get started using the Video Indexer portal.
 Developers can take advantage of APIs to process content at scale, see Use Video Indexer REST API.
 The service also enables customers to use widgets to publish video streams and extracted insights in their own applications, see Embed visual widgets in your application.

 You can sign up for the service using existing AAD, LinkedIn, Facebook, Google, or MSA account.
-For more information, see the getting started topic.
+For more information, see getting started.

-Below are a few scenarios where Video Indexer can be very useful
+Below are a few scenarios where Video Indexer can be useful

 Search – Insights extracted from the video can be used to enhance the search experience across a video library.
 For example, indexing spoken words and faces can enable the search experience of finding moments in a video where a particular person spoke certain words or when two people were seen together.
 Search based on such insights from videos is applicable to news agencies, educational institutes, broadcasters, entertainment content owners, enterprise LOB apps and in general to any industry that has a video library that users need to search against.